great-expectations/great_expectations/docs/how_to_guides/miscellaneous/how_to_add_and_test_a_new_sqlalchemydataset_class.rst

 4. Make changes to tests/test_utils.py
 ######################################

-    * **Add a try-except clause to import dialect-specific types and map them to generic types.**
+    * **Add a try-except clause to import dialect-specific types and map them to type names that will be used in test schema definitions.**

         .. code-block:: python